-The biggest drawback of pea gravel products is that they would not stay in place, requiring barricading it from all sides.
+The biggest drawback of pea gravel products is that they would not stay in place, requiring barricading from all sides.

 It can quickly dissipate and land in places where it should not be.

-Moreover, different sections of the pea gravel patio will begin to sink when the gravels move away from their place.
+Moreover, different sections of the pea gravel patio will begin to sink when the gravel moves away from its place.

 2. Requires a Firm Foundation

 Establish a sturdy foundation when laying the pea gravel; otherwise, it will sink deeper into the ground.

 Even if you create a layer 4-6 inches thick, you will find that footprint quickly dislodges large surface areas.

 It would mostly happen when the foundation layer is torn out by the pea gravel, requiring removing all the gravel to lay a new foundation.

 3. Uncomfortable for Barefoot

 You cannot imagine walking barefoot on the pea gravel because the tiny edges will poke into your soles.

 Although it provides a softer surface to walk on than other material types, walking barefoot is barely possible.

-Small children who wander outside without wearing shoes will become the primary victims of thorny pea gravels.
+Small children who wander outside without shoes will become the primary victims of thorny pea gravels.